Kilikiti: Standardization

 The New Zealand Kilikiti Association (NZKA) is working to standardize the rules of kilikiti.
 In 1999 the NZKA started a national tournament, called the Supercific Kilikiti Tournament, and in 2001 it introduced the international World Cup Kilikiti Tournament.
 Games have been cut to a television-friendly 70 minutes (2 innings, the first being 30 minutes long and the second bowling the same number of balls as the first).
 The NZKA has also added the scoring of 4s and 6s.

 By country

 Australia

 Kilikiti is a growing sport in Australia, particularly among Samoan Australians.

 The Fetuilelagi Kilikiti Tournament is held annually in Brisbane.
 In 2022, 15 teams competed.

 Tournaments have also been held in other cities, such as Melbourne and Sydney.

 New Zealand

 Kilikiti has become a popular sport across New Zealand.
 It is especially popular among Samoan New Zealanders.

 Tournaments have been held across the country, mostly in Auckland.

-The Counties Manakau Kilikiti Association is the main league for the sport in New Zealand.
+The Counties Manukau Kilikiti Association is the main league for the sport in New Zealand.